Share your pictures? Hide split images

 More information

-Its strange, mysterious-looking, very sombre, brownish-purple flower spreads out its bracts like a bat in flight, revealing under its 'wings' a bouquet of small, drooping flowers accompanied by a cluster of long filaments that gracefully hang down.
+Its strange, mysterious-looking, very dark, brownish-purple flower spreads out its bracts like a bat in flight, revealing under its 'wings' a bouquet of small, drooping flowers accompanied by a cluster of long filaments that gracefully hang down.
 The bloom is carried by a stem emerging from a basal clump of elegant, elongated, shiny green foliage.
 Native to the tropical regions of Asia, this tender plant should be grown in a hot, humid greenhouse, in a bright place without direct sunlight.

 Flower size